benhoyt/goawk/csv.md

 Note that `INPUTMODE` and `OUTPUTMODE` set using `Vars` or in the `BEGIN` block will override these settings.

-See the [full reference documentation](https://pkg.go.dev/github.com/benhoyt/goawk/interp#Config) of the Go API fields.
+See the [full reference documentation](https://pkg.go.dev/github.com/benhoyt/goawk/interp#Config) for the `interp.Config` struct.

 ## Examples